Notes on the Geography of Oklahoma: Oklahoma City Eastside

 Those homes are all along the cul-de-sacs shown here at the bottom of the map, in the Kennedy Addition.

 Think there's a mainline supermarket on the east side?
-The city is trying to get one, but it has no illusions of quick success.
+The city is trying to get one.
 Here, at 23rd and Eastern, is one of the two local supermarkets serving everything east of the Santa Fe tracks.
 It's the locally owned Hometown Market.
 The building was built in 1962.

 The competition is across the street: it's Family Dollar, in a building from 1950.
 Notice the accordion gate behind the plate glass.

 Looking east on 23rd St, with the capital dome in the distance.
-It's a long way from Heritage Hills, a mile and a half west.
+It's a long way from Heritage Hills, a mile and a half in the distance.

 If you're looking for anything hinting at the prosperity that once existed in the old black neighborhood, you'll wind up here, at 300 NE 3rd.
 It belonged to Sydney Lyons, who established the East India Toilet Goods Company.
 In his backyard he concocted cosmetics sold to blacks around the country.
 Since 1983 the house has been on the National Register of Historic Places.